 Investing Activities.
-Cash provided by our investing activities for Fiscal 2013 consisted of (i) \$1.4 million in proceeds from the sale of the Vehicle Sensors segment, (ii) purchases of property and equipment of \$815,000 and (iii) capitalized software of \$190,000 related to IterisPeMS.
-Cash provided by our investing activities for Fiscal 2012 consisted of (i) \$11.4 million in proceeds from the sale of the Vehicle Sensors segment, (ii) \$1.0 million used for the acquisition of MET and BTS, which consisted of \$840,000 for the initial purchase of BTS and \$129,000 related to purchase price adjustments for the purchase of MET, (iii) purchases of property and equipment of \$337,000 and (iv) capitalized software of \$138,000 related to IterisPeMS.
-Cash used in our investing activities for Fiscal 2011 consisted of \$1.1 million used for the acquisition of MET and purchases of property and equipment of \$414,000.
-For further information on our acquisitions, refer to Note 4 of Notes to Consolidated Financial Statements included in Part IV, Item 15 of this report.
+Cash used in our investing activities during Fiscal 2014 consisted of approximately \$452,000 for purchases of property and equipment and approximately \$301,000 used for the development of software and data acquisitions in the iPerform segment.
+Cash provided by our investing activities for Fiscal 2013 primarily consisted of (i) \$1.4 million in proceeds from the sale of the Vehicle Sensors segment, (ii) purchases of property and equipment of \$815,000 and (iii) capitalized software of \$190,000 related to iPeMS.
+Cash provided by our investing activities for Fiscal 2012 largely consisted of (i) \$11.4 million in proceeds from the sale of the Vehicle Sensors segment, (ii) \$1.0 million used for the acquisition of MET and BTS, which consisted of \$840,000 for the initial purchase of BTS and \$129,000 related to purchase price adjustments for the purchase of MET, (iii) purchases of property and equipment of \$337,000 and (iv) capitalized software of \$138,000 related to iPeMS.

 Financing Activities.
-Net cash used in our financing activities during Fiscal 2013 primarily consisted of \$2.5 million used to repurchase our common stock under our stock repurchase program announced in August 2011, \$634,000 in payments on our long-term debt and \$700,000 paid to the BTS shareholders for achievement of earn-out provisions of the purchase agreement.
-Net cash used in our financing activities during Fiscal 2012 primarily consisted of \$2.3 million in payments on our long-term debt, which consists of a bank term note, \$676,000 related to the first year deferred payment to MET, \$112,000 for the second anniversary payment for a prior acquisition and \$754,000 used to repurchase our common stock under our stock repurchase program.
-Net cash used in our financing activities during Fiscal 2011 primarily consisted of \$2.4 million in payments on our term note and \$106,000 for the first anniversary payment for a prior acquisition.
+Net cash used in financing activities during Fiscal 2014 was primarily the result of approximately \$409,000 in cash used for a deferred payment for the prior acquisition of MET, approximately \$250,000 in cash used for an earn-out payment for the prior acquisition of BTS, and approximately \$339,000 in cash used to repurchase shares of our common stock under our stock repurchase program.
+This was partially offset by our receipt of proceeds of \$270,000 from stock option and warrant exercises.
+Net cash used in our financing activities during Fiscal 2013 primarily consisted of \$2.5 million used to repurchase our common stock under our stock repurchase program, \$634,000 in payments on our long-term debt and \$700,000 paid to the BTS shareholders for achievement of earn-out provisions of the purchase agreement.
+Net cash used in our financing activities during Fiscal 2012 primarily consisted of \$2.3 million in payments on our long-term debt, which consists of a bank term note, \$676,000 related to the first year deferred payment to the former stockholders of MET, \$112,000 for the second anniversary payment for the prior acquisition of BTS and \$754,000 used to repurchase our common stock under our stock repurchase program.